top of page

 4. Persevere

 Transformation takes time.
-God’s mercies are new every morning.
+God’s mercies are new every morning, reminding us to keep going.

 Amen